 Technology

-- Critical T-Shapes: Technical depth + business understanding, coding expertise + user empathy
+- The T that matters: Technical depth + business understanding; coding expertise + user empathy

 - Impact: 47% higher product adoption rates when development teams include T-shaped members